brunorijsman/openssl-qkd/README.md

 The _OpenSSL integration challenge_ consists of two parts:

- 1. Enhance OpenSSL to be able to use Quantum Key Distribution as a key agreement protocol.
+ 1. Enhance [OpenSSL](http://openssl.org/) to be able to use [Quantum Key Distribution (QKD)](https://en.wikipedia.org/wiki/Quantum_key_distribution) as a [key agreement protocol](https://en.wikipedia.org/wiki/Key-agreement_protocol).
+OpenSSL is an open source cryptography library that implements the [Secure Sockets Layer (SSL) and Transport Layer Security (TLS)](https://en.wikipedia.org/wiki/Transport_Layer_Security) protocols.
+OpenSSL is widely used in Internet applications such as web browsers and web servers.

- 2. Implement a specific Quantum Key Distribution protocol, namely BB84, on top of the SimulaQron quantum network simulator.
+ 2. Implement a specific quantum key distribution protocol, namely the [Bennett and Brassard 1984 (BB84)](https://en.wikipedia.org/wiki/BB84) protocol, on top of the SimulaQron quantum network simulator.

-The end-goal of the challenge is to use an off-the-shelf browser (e.g. Chrome) and connect it to a secure HTTPS website hosted on an off-the-shelf web server (e.g. Apache), while using the BB84 Quantum Key Distribution algorithm as the key agreement protocol (running a SimulaQron simulated quantum network), instead of the classical Diffie-Hellman protocol that is normally used in classical networks.
+The end-goal of the challenge is to use an off-the-shelf browser (e.g. Chrome) and connect it to a secure HTTPS website hosted on an off-the-shelf web server (e.g. Apache), while using the BB84 quantum key distribution algorithm as the key agreement protocol (running a [SimulaQron](http://www.simulaqron.org/) simulated quantum network), instead of the classical Diffie-Hellman protocol that is normally used in classical networks.

 # Structure of this report